sprangular/sprangular/README.md

 ### Caching templates

 By default templates are fetched on-demand.
 Templates in `app/assets/templates/layout` are pre-generated and cached in the layout for increased speed.
-You can add additional templates to be pre-cached, by setting `config.cached_paths`
+You can add additional templates to be pre-cached, by setting `config.cached_paths`.
+Example:

 ```
-# config/intiailzers/sprangular.rb
+# config/initializers/sprangular.rb
 Sprangular::Engine.config.cached_paths += %w(products)
 ```